 If you are operating through a limited company, then you will need to pay corporation tax on your taxable profits.
-Only limited company contractors are required to pay corporation tax, for more information about going limited you may find our advantages and disadvantages of a limited company page useful.
+Only limited company contractors are required to pay corporation tax, for more information about tax as a limited company, you may find our guide to your first tax year as a limited company director useful.

 Profits which are subject to corporation tax include income that has come from trading, investments and capital gains, which are known as ‘chargeable gains’ when you are referring to corporation tax.
 Dividend payments are not subject to corporation tax as they are taxed separately, so although you will need to keep records of any dividends paid, they won’t come into your corporation tax calculation.

 Every UK-based business has to pay corporation tax on their profits, even if the money was earned overseas.
 If your company is based elsewhere, but trades in the UK through a ‘permanent establishment’, you will only have to pay corporation tax on taxable profits that have been earned in the UK.